ergodicio/tsadar/docs/source/getting_started.rst

     :width: 45%
     :alt: Ion Fit Ranges

 The lineouts with background plot shows the first last and middle lineout with the background plotted on top.
 This plot can be used to evaluate if the background is being appropriately modeled.
-The example below is from the **pixel** background algorithm, so the background is a smoothed lineout rescaled to the current lineout.
-The spectral range of this plot reflects the range used in the background algorithm, so these plots can be quickly used to evaluate if there are non-background features visible to the algorithm such as fiducial which will throw off the background model.
+The example below is from the **fit** background algorithm, so the background has beed fit to the edges of the current lineout.
+A yellow shaded region is also plotted showing the range used by the background algorithm.
+The spectral range of this plot also reflects the range used in the background algorithm, so these plots can be quickly used to evaluate if there are non-background features visible to the algorithm such as fiducial which will throw off the background model.

 .. image:: _elfolder/lineouts_with_background.png
     :width: 90%